The Dangers Of Conversion Therapy: Statistics, Study, And Controversy

 "Diane supported me through some significant transitions in my life related to my career, sexuality and desire to start a family.
 She did so with patience, skill and kindness.
 I feel better able to tackle the next chapter of my life thanks to her guidance.
 I highly recommend Diane to anyone who needs to feel immediately at ease, empowered and not judged."

 Conversion therapy should not be considered as a "therapy" because there is no reputable data showing successful treatment.
 In fact, it tends to produce severe psychological side effects like depression and even suicide.
 As a result, it should be abolished.
 If you feel like you need support after coming out as a member of the LGBTQ community, know that there are accepting, supportive individuals in this world.
-It is possible to live a happy and healthy life while being accepted for who are.
+It is possible to live a happy and healthy life while being accepted for who you are.
 Take the first step today.

 Previous ArticleWhat Are The Different Types Of Behavioral Therapy?